Shelby

 209.244.0.4

-DHCP settings showing Google DNS on a Linksys router
+Setting Google DNS on a Linksys router

 Login to your router using your login and password.
 (Hopefully you wrote that down that information when the router was installed!)
 Somewhere within the menus; your router will have a screen that looks something like the one below.
 Simply fill in the Static DNS entries to one of the items on the chart above.
 Be sure to APPLY and SAVE the setting on your router.
 Then reboot your computers and other devices so they pick up the new DNS setting after making this change!
 Don't forget your phones, streaming devices, security systems and televisions!
 At this point, DNS will be changed on every device in your home or office.

-DHCP settings showing Google DNS
+Linksys Router DHCP settings showing Google DNS Linksys Router DHCP settings showing Google DNS